This is traveling by bus, from Ho Chi Minh City in Vietnam to Phnom Penh City in Cambodia. Click here to go to Table of Contents of this page.

 Please scroll down to continue reading, or click here.

-If you have taken the buses of Kumho Samco or SAPACO, you get off your bus at the Preah Sihanouk Boulevard (near the Olympic Stadium) in Phnom Penh, Cambodia.
+If you have taken a bus of Kumho Samco or SAPACO, you get off your bus at the Preah Sihanouk Boulevard (near the Olympic Stadium) in Phnom Penh, Cambodia.

 If you have taken a Giant Ibis bus or the Mekong Express bus, you will get off at their stations which are located along the Riverfront (Sisowath Quay), in Phnom Penh.